react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 connect: (callbackfn: (value: Data) => void) => () => void
 ```

+Represents a connection with a callback function.

 ### once

 ```ts
 once: (callbackfn: (value: Data) => void) => () => void
 ```

+Executes a given callback function once and returns a function that can be used to cancel the execution.

 ### share